Masked Mixers II

 Loss curves during masked mixer and transformer training on fineweb-edu 10BT

 are given below, where each training run requires approximately 20 hours on the 4x V100 (batch sizes are modified to maximize memory usage such that $n_{ctx}=32$ samples are trained with a total batch size of $4* 512 = 2048$, $n_{ctx}=128$ with batches of size $4* 128 = 512$, and $n_{ctx}=512$ with batches of size $4*32=128$ etc).
+Here all model are $n_l=16$ layers except for the $n_{ctx}=1024$, which are $n_l=8$.

-There are a few notable observations from the above figure, the primary being the answer to the question posed at the start of this section that masked mixers scale just as well (if not better than transformers) to large and difficult datasets.
-Recall that the loss gap between the most-optimized Llama model and masked mixer for language generation evaluation was 1.71 and 1.61 (6%) for $n_{ctx}=512$.
-For the same $n_{ctx}$, we see a smaller gap (less than 3%) corresponding to fewer extra training steps required to have the masked mixer’s accuracy match that of the transformer.
+There are a few notable observations from the above figure, the primary being the answer to the question posed at the start of this section that masked mixers scale just as well as, if not better than, transformers to large and difficult datasets.
+Recall that the loss gap between the most-optimized Llama model and masked mixer for language generation evaluation was 1.71 and 1.61 (a gap of 6%) for $n_{ctx}=512$.
+For the same $n_{ctx}$, we see a smaller gap (at 200k training steps or around 24 hours on 4x V100s, mixers achieve evaluation CEL of 1.63 versus transformers with 1.58, a difference of approximately 3%) corresponding to fewer extra training steps required to have the masked mixer’s accuracy match that of the transformer.
 Furthermore, for $n_{ctx}=512$ it is apparent that the gap between mixer and transformer loss narrows as training proceeds such that with more compute applied one would expect the masked mixer to be the more efficient architecture given the current constraints.
 This notion is supported by observing that $n_{ctx}=128$ models experience exactly this phenomenon of the course of their training, which uses 4x the batch size and thus 4x the number of samples that $n_{ctx=512}$ training does.

 From earlier investigations we hypothesized that the transformer is a somewhat more efficient causal language model than the masked mixer because next token prediction is fundamentally a many-to-one mapping: we have many previous tokens and only get logits for one next token.
 This mapping mirrors the intrinsic properties of the transformer’s attention operation, where information from most inputs is removed during the forward pass.
 If this were the case then one would expect for next token prediction with fewer previous tokens (which is closer to a bijective mapping) to favor the masked mixer, and this is precisely what is found for $n_{ctx}=32$ or even $n_{ctx}=128$.